-"Prairie Creek" will serve all the checked target populations below.
-61 of the units will target Seniors and 14 of the units will be three-bedrooms targeting families.
-5 of the units will be set aside at 30% of county median income and will be targeted to homeless or households in need of supportive services to maintain housing.
-All households will be offered services by LSS.
-9 of the 50% and 60% units will have preference to veteran households.
+Broadway Lofts will serve all the checked target populations below.
+15 of the units will be set aside at 30% of county median income and will be targeted to homeless or households in need of supportive services to maintain housing.
+All households will be offered services by Lutheran Social Services.
+9 of the 50% and 60% units will have preference to veteran households of which LSS will provide services to those households.